networkedsystemsIITB/WebQ/TokenGenNew/doc/README.md

 The configuration setting for each TokenGen is stored in proxy.conf each of the lines store a respective setting:

-1.port at where proxy 1 should listen
+1. port at where proxy 1 should listen
-2.token check ip
+2. token check ip
-3.number of peer proxies
+3. number of peer proxies

 subsequent lines have the ips of the peers ( there shoudld be as many lines below as the number of peers mentioned above